Bury Bolton Street railway station: History

+There was also a local branch to Holcombe Brook and a curve to connect with Bury Knowsley Street.

+The building is situated in a cutting with a low level yard on the east side, approached by an incline from Bolton Street and a flight of steps from Bank Street.
+Bolton Street Tunnel is sited to the north.

 In its original incarnation, it boasted the headquarters of the East Lancashire Railway, situated on the up platform adjacent to the yard.
-This fine neo-classical structure in the italianate style had the usual station accommodation on the ground floor and the company offices (including a boardroom) on the upper floors.
+This fine neo-classical structure in the Italianate style had the usual station accommodation on the ground floor and the company offices (including a boardroom) on the upper floors.
 The headquarters building supported an overall train shed roof in the Paxton style, supported on the other side by a row of iron columns on an island platform.
-The west side had through lines and a rope-hauled incline giving access to the wagon works, now the site of Bury Leisure Centre.
+The west side had through lines and a rope-hauled incline giving access to the wagon works, which is now the site of Bury Leisure Centre.

 The station was rebuilt in the 1880s and the existing platform canopy dates from that time.
 Street frontage buildings were also provided.

-The Manchester - Prestwich - Radcliffe Central - Bury line was electrified in 1916.
+The Manchester-Prestwich-Radcliffe Central-Bury line was electrified in 1916.

 The station passed to the London Midland and Scottish Railway in 1923.
 From 1 January 1948, the station was operated by British Railways.

-The street level buildings were destroyed by fire on 14 May 1947 and were replaced with a new brick and concrete entrance and footbridge in 1952.
+The street level buildings were destroyed by fire on 14 May 1947, while a disaster was narrowly averted in January 1952 when over one hundred Football fans were injured when the bridge over the track collapsed under their weight.
+Both were replaced with a new brick and concrete entrance and footbridge later that year.
 The old headquarters building was demolished in January 1974.

+Passenger trains on the Holcombe Brook branch ended in 1952; those on the lines to Accrington, Bacup and Clifton Junction were withdrawn in 1966, with the Rawtenstall trains following suit in 1972.
+Only the link to Manchester Victoria remained.

-BR closed the station on 17 March 1980, when it was replaced by a new bus/rail interchange; this has been the terminus of the Metrolink service from Manchester since 1991.
+British Rail closed the station on 17 March 1980, when Manchester Victoria services were moved the new Bury Interchange further east into the town centre.
+It served up until 1991, before the entire Bury Line was converted to light rail operation.
+It reopened in 1992 for the Manchester Metrolink operation.

-Station information
+Bolton Street station, with its original features, was rescued from demolition and placed in the care of the East Lancashire Railway, a preservation group.
+The line to Ramsbottom and Rawtenstall was reopened as a heritage railway in 1987 and has since been extended to Heywood.